lanl/BEE/README.md

 # Mail List and Contact

-For bugs and problems report, suggestions and other general questions regarding the BEE project, Please subscribe to [BEE-LANL](https://groups.google.com/forum/#!forum/BEE-User-Group) and post your questions.
+For bugs and problems report, suggestions and other general questions regarding the BEE project, email questions to [bee-dev@lanl.gov](bee-dev@lanl.gov).

 # Release